|

 JEWELERS in Denver, CO for generously marketing the

-bracelets each year....from mid-November until the last one is sold...... returning all proceeds to Project Mercy.
+bracelets for many years....... returning all proceeds to Project Mercy.

 Movie